-- 1. If you complete all of the above-mentioned work in the class with a passing grade (70% or higher), you will submit a portfolio of selected writing for review by members of the English Department at the end of the quarter.
+- 1. If you complete all your above-mentioned work in the class with a passing grade (70% or higher), you will submit a portfolio of selected writing for review by members of the English Department at the end of the quarter.
 If these readers agree that your portfolio demonstrates the appropriate skills for a student who has completed this quarter of EWRT 1A, you will pass the class.
 If your portfolio does not demonstrate the appropriate skills, you will not pass the class. - 2.
 If the English Department determines that you should pass, your actual final letter grade (A, B, or C) will be determined by the percentage of points you earned throughout the quarter.
-For example, if your percentage on your assignments throughout the quarter in this class is 89% and you pass the portfolio process, you will receive an B+ in the class.
+For example, if your percentage on your assignments throughout the quarter in this class is 89% and you pass the portfolio process, you will receive a B+ in the class.
 However, if you do not pass the portfolio process, you still cannot pass the class.

-This system means that, to pass this class with a good grade, you should
+This system means that, in order to pass this class with a good grade, you should points.
+Those points will not affect the assessment of your portfolio, even if they affect your grade.